gtkhash/gtkhash/README.md

 * Remote file access using GIO/GVfs
 * File manager integration
 * Small and fast, written in C

+GtkHash is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

 Required Dependencies
 -------------